Project-Counter/cop5/source/12-maintenance/03-resolution-of-proposed-changes.rst

 Responding to Submissions
 """""""""""""""""""""""""

-The `COUNTER Executive Committee <https://www.projectcounter.org/about/counter-executive-committee/>`_ (EC) will review submissions and provide a response within 90 days of receipt (to allow discussion at a regularly scheduled EC meeting).
+The `COUNTER Executive Committee <https://www.projectcounter.org/about/counter-executive-committee/>`_ (EC) will review submissions as recommended by the Technical Advisory Group (TAG) and provide a response via the Project Director after their next regularly scheduled EC meeting.
 The EC will respond to every submission with one of the following, providing clarity when needed:

 * Proposed change accepted without modification
 * Proposed change accepted with modification